-[This article is a complement to our main piece: How to study for the WSET* Level 2 exam more efficiently]
+[This article is a complement to our main guide: How to study for the WSET* Level 2 exam more efficiently]

 We’ve all heard the adage: practice makes perfect.